pradheepg/pradheepg/README.md

 - 👋 Hi, I’m @pradheepg
-- 👀 I’m interested in artificial intelligence
+- 👀 I’m interested in artificial intelligence,web
-- 🌱 I’m currently learning ML
+- 🌱 I’m currently react js
-- 💞️ I’m looking to collaborate on python ML project
+- 💞️ I’m looking to collaborate on web(react),ML project
-- 📫 Reach me at pradheep1919g@gmail.com
+- 📫 Reach me at pradheepg2004@gmail.com

 <!---
 pradheepg/pradheepg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.